ccazabon/dammit-zoom/README.md

 I just haven't made a manifest V2 version of this extension (it would be easy) because I don't use Zoom in Firefox, though it's my main personal browser.
 I only use Zoom for work.
+I disapprove of the other browsers' acceptance of manifest V3, as it helps Google secure even more control over the 'net than it already has.

 Note that this extension is not currently available through the Chrome Web Store.
 That's because in order to publish an extension through the